0exp/symbiont-ruby/README.md

 - public and private methods:
   - `evaluate_private(*required_contexts, [context_direction:], &closure)`

-If no context is able to respond to the required method - `Symbiont::Trigger::ContextNoMethodError` exception is thrown.
+If none of contexts is able to respond to the required method - `Symbiont::Trigger::ContextNoMethodError` exception is raised.

-In the case when an unsupported direction value is used - `Symbiont::Trigger::IncompatibleContextDirectionError` exception is thrown.
+In the case an unsupported direction value is used - `Symbiont::Trigger::IncompatibleContextDirectionError` exception is raised.

-If proc object isnt passed to the executor - `Symbiont::Trigger::UnprovidedClosureAttributeError` exception is thrown.
+If proc object isn't passed to the executor - `Symbiont::Trigger::UnprovidedClosureAttributeError` exception is raised.

 #### Considering public methods only (.evaluate)